kngwyu/s9y/README.md

 s9y is a thin wrapper for [singularity](https://sylabs.io/guides/3.7/user-guide/) container.

 ## Why?
-For shortening the commands and enabling the directory-specific configuration of containers, options, and Python virtualenvs.
+For shortening the commands and enabling directory-specific configurations of containers, CLI options, and Python virtualenvs.

 ## Install
 `s9y` is a standalone bash script.
 Copy to a directiry in `$PATH` (e.g., `$HOME/.local/bin`).

+### Dependecies
+singularity, bash, and sed

 ## Usage
 Make your config file named `.s9y-env`.